rwbl/domoticz-homeautomation-workbook/README.md

 * This is a working document – idea’s & to-do’s will (probably) never cease to exist.
 * The source code of scripts & flows is not fully shared or might have changed – check the scripts folder for the latest full source.
 * The scripts are mainly developed using dzVents Lua scripts.
 Few exceptions using Python.
-* Python is used for creating hardware plugins (mainly with Tinkerforge Building Blocks.
+* Python is used for creating hardware plugins (with HomeMatic, Tinkerforge).
-* Several functions are using Node-RED flows (one of my favorite tools).
+* Several functions are using Node-RED flows.

 ### Functions
 * Display temperature & humidity measured in rooms.